Enterprise AI | | 23 min read

 2. AI Onboarding Automation

-Onboarding is one of the most practical HR AI automation opportunities because it is repetitive, cross-functional, and highly visible to employees.
+Onboarding is a strong HR AI use case because it is repetitive, touches several teams, and is highly visible to the employee.

-The most valuable onboarding AI is not just a chatbot.
-It is an integrated workflow that helps new hires, managers, IT, payroll, finance, security, learning, and HR stay aligned.
+The most valuable onboarding AI is not a chatbot sitting off to the side.
+It is a workflow layer that keeps the new hire, manager, HR, IT, payroll, finance, security, learning, and facilities aligned.

 3. HR Case Triage and Routing